The federal government has been advised to reprioritise its policy on girl child education to achieve the much-needed development in the country.

 Dr Ezekwesili was of the view that government at all levels must have a strategic plan of action to remove the impediments to the education of girls in Nigeria.

-There were also words of encouragement from members of the international community.
 The Ambassador of Netherlands to Nigeria, John Groffen and his Canadian counterpart, Perry Calderwood both expressed hope to see more enrolment of girls in school, backed by adequate security in the days ahead.

 The consensus at the event was that education remains key to the socio economic development of any nation and investing in this key area should be the top priority on the minds of government and key players.